MicrosoftDocs/ATADocs/ATPDocs/persistence-privilege-escalation-alerts.md

 **Description**:

 Encryption downgrade is a method of weakening Kerberos by downgrading the encryption level of different protocol fields that normally have the highest level of encryption.
 A weakened encrypted field can be an easier target to offline brute force attempts.
 Various attack methods utilize weak Kerberos encryption cyphers.
-In this detection, [!INCLUDE [Product short](includes/product-short.md)] learns the Kerberos encryption types used by computers and users, and alerts you when a weaker cypher is used that is unusual for the source computer and/or user and matches known attack techniques.
+In this detection, Defender for Identity learns the Kerberos encryption types used by computers and users, and alerts you when a weaker cypher is used that is unusual for the source computer and/or user and matches known attack techniques.

 In a Golden Ticket alert, the encryption method of the TGT field of TGS_REQ (service request) message from the source computer was detected as downgraded compared to the previously learned behavior.
 This is not based on a time anomaly (as in the other Golden Ticket detection).
-In addition, in the case of this alert, there was no Kerberos authentication request associated with the previous service request, detected by [!INCLUDE [Product short](includes/product-short.md)].
+In addition, in the case of this alert, there was no Kerberos authentication request associated with the previous service request, detected by Defender for Identity.

 **Learning period**: